-6. Final aural assessment
+6. Final aural and reading comprehension assessment

-The final aural assessment is an oral comprehension examination done in class the last week of class.
-It will include questions based on a "roman-photo", questions based on knowledge focusing on vocabulary as well as grammar, and competence questions requiring full sentences answers.
+The final aural and reading comprehension assessment is a comprehension examination done in class the last week of class.
+It will include questions based on a "roman-photo", questions based on knowledge focussing on vocabulary as well as grammar, and competence questions requiring full sentences answers.